fomightez/sequencework/CompareFASTA_or_FASTQ/README.md

 Related utilities in my other repositories
 ------------------------------------------
+-`matches_a_patmatch_pattern.py`

+  This script can take a sequence in FASTA format or as a text string and tell if it contains a match to a pattern in PatMatch syntaz. *It doesn't expect multi-FASTA file entries though.* Just reports if matches or not.
+Really meant to compare a general pattern in PatMatch syntax.
+   This is located [here](https://github.com/fomightez/sequencework/tree/master/patmatch-utilities) in my [patmatch-utlities sub-repo](https://github.com/fomightez/sequencework/tree/master/patmatchutilities).

+  See my patmatch-bidner if you need to locate matches in FASTA sequences and learn the details.

 - `score_differences_between_sequences_by_pairwise_alignment.py`

   This script takes sequences in FASTA format (single multi-FASTA file) and scores the different to each of the others.
 It makes a matrix of the differences.